DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The legacy actions should be removed once ``MODIFY_FIELD`` alternative is implemented in drivers.

-* fib: A new flag field will be introduced in ``rte_fib_conf`` structure in DPDK 24.11.
-This field will be used to pass extra configuration settings.

 * cryptodev: The Intel IPsec Multi-Buffer version will be bumped to a minimum version of v1.4.
   This will effect the KASUMI, SNOW3G, ZUC, AESNI GCM, AESNI MB and CHACHAPOLY